myarik/aws-samples/cdklambdatemplate/README.md

-# AWS Lambda Go CDK Template
+# AWS CDK Go Demo: Lambda Template

 This project serves as a template for creating and deploying AWS Lambda functions written in Go, using the AWS Cloud Development Kit (CDK) for infrastructure management.